citrus551/parseme-modules/npm/README.md

 ## Development Status

-**This project is currently in active development and beta phase.**
+**This project is currently in active development and pre-alpha phase.**

 The core functionality is working, but expect: